Find Affordable College Courses

 The average amount in student loans that history majors at SHSU take out is $27,451.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $128.

-Read full report on History at Sam Houston State University
+Full History at Sam Houston State University Report

 A rank of #5 on this year’s list means Stephen F Austin State University is a great place for history students.
-Located in the remote town of Nacogdoches, SFASU is a public school with a fairly large student population.
+Located in the town of Nacogdoches, SFASU is a public college with a fairly large student population.

 On average, history graduates from SFASU take out $25,000 in student loans while working on their degree.

-Full History at Stephen F Austin State University Report
+Read full report on History at Stephen F Austin State University

-University of Houston - Clear Lake landed the #6 spot in the 2023 rankings for the best history programs.
-Located in the suburb of Houston, UH Clear Lake is a public school with a medium-sized student population.
+With a ranking of #6, University of Houston - Clear Lake did quite well on this year’s best schools for history students.
+Located in the large suburb of Houston, UH Clear Lake is a public college with a medium-sized student population.

 After completing their degree, history graduates from UH Clear Lake carry an average student debtload of $22,731.